Plant Encyclopedia

 Edible Qualities

-Pecan is a large tree that is typically grown for its edible qualities.
+Pecan is a large tree that is commonly grown for its edible qualities.
 It produces brown nuts which are usually ready for picking from early to mid fall.
 The nuts have a sweet taste and a crunchy texture.

 The nuts are most often used in the following ways: